commercetools/ui-kit/CONTRIBUTING.md

     - [ ] Use PropTypes to describe the component's props.
     - [ ] Show example usage of the component.

-9. Develop the component and open a PR to add the component to the UI Kit.
+9. Develop the component and open a PR to add the component to the UIKit.

-    - [ ] Open a PR to add the component to the UI Kit.
+    - [ ] Open a PR to add the component to the UIKit.
     - [ ] PR is approved by either Luis or Dominic or both.

 10. UX Review

     - [ ] `Designer` conducts the UX review on the component.

-11. Review with UI Kit leads
+11. Review with UIKit leads

 12. Component is merged

-    - [ ] `Designer` adds component to UI Kit Sketch file.
+    - [ ] `Designer` adds component to UIKit Sketch file.

 13. Migrate component to MC.
     - [ ] Component is used only where needed for the user story.